eTobiasl/Spotify-Landing-Page-Recreation/README.md

 # Spotify-Landing-Page-Recreation
-A recreation of the Spotify landing page with some small alterations
+A recreation of the Spotify landing page with some small alterations.